pohmelie/pytest-automock/README.md

 not allowed in this mode.
 So, above error says that we can't call `__init__` of our `Network`.
 In locked mode there is no mock-files update also.

-To allow real calls and mocks generation `automock` provides extra cli argument to `pytest` — `--automock-unlocked`
+To allow real calls and mocks generation `automock` provides extra cli argument to `pytest`: `--automock-unlocked`
 ``` bash
 $ pytest -x --automock-unlocked
 ...